kartikeypro/Readme/README.md

-- 🔭 I’m currently working on a research project.
+- 🔭 I’m currently working on multiple research projects.
 - ⚡  I'm pursuing Master of Finance correspondance from [MIT](https://micromasters.mit.edu/fin/).
 - 🌱 I’m currently learning more about quantitative finance.
 - 👯 I’m looking to collaborate on financial side of ML.